Welcome to Splunk Enterprise 7.2

 What's New in 7.2.4

 Splunk Enterprise 7.2.4 was released on February 7, 2019.
-It introduces the following set of enhancements.
+It introduces the following enhancements and resolves the issues described in Fixed issues.

 See Troubleshoot with the monitoring console in Managing Indexers and Clusters of Indexers.